Mathias Franz Graf von Chorinsky Freiherr von Ledske: Family history and biography

 Mathias Franz was a descendant of an eminent and ancient Bohemian-Moravian-Silesian noble house well known in this region since the 15th century, with earlier origins leading from the Piast dynasty of Poland and a Chorynski branch of the "Abdank szlachta" nobility, in 1293 two noble Knight’s Babeslaus de Chorinsky and his son Laticus de Chorinsky served at the court of Henry V, Duke of Legnica and Duke of Silesia, seated in the Duchy of Silesia.

 The earliest known ancestral seat or estate, among many others later acquired across the Bohemian-Moravian-Silesian lands, was Choryně with its dominion in the Zlín Region and fortress Ledske with its dominion in the Hradec Králové Region where today only remnants of the fortification can be found, today the village is named Ledská and is part of the Hřibiny-Ledská municipality in the present-day Czech Republic.

-Already established and recognized for centuries and highly esteemed within the Holy Roman Empire, Mathias Franz together with his equally eminent brothers were each venerated for their own exceptional services to the Bohemian Crown and elevated as the first Counts of Chorinsky on 12 December 1761 by Empress of the Holy Roman Empire and Archduchess Maria Theresa in her sovereignty as Queen regnant of Bohemia.
+Already established and recognized for centuries, Mathias Franz together with his brothers were each noted for their own services to the Bohemian Crown and elevated as the first Counts of Chorinsky on 12 December 1761 by Empress of the Holy Roman Empire and Archduchess Maria Theresa in her sovereignty as Queen regnant of Bohemia.

 On 3 April 1798 the House of Chorinsky-Ledske were named chief banner-bearers (German Oberst-Erblandpanier-Träger) of the peerage of Bohemia.